-Many people believe that joy and happiness are one in the same.
+Many people believe that joy and happiness are one and the same.
 In reality, there are profound differences between the two.
 Happiness can be conditional and externally based, while joy is an internal contentment.
-While both are important aspects to cultivate in our lives, we should strive to align with a deeper sense of joy.
-As we take better care of our mental, emotional, and physical selves – we create more joy in our lives, lead by example for others and also naturally align with taking care of our planet.
+While both are important aspects to cultivate in our lives, we should strive to align ourselves with a deeper sense of joy.
+As we take better care of our mental, emotional, and physical selves – we create more joy in our lives, lead by example for others, and also naturally align with taking care of our planet.

 Joy vs. Happiness: